Nimir Mohammed Abdelrahman: Governorship

 Abdelrahman was appointed governor of North Darfur on June 14, 2021, alongside Khamis Abakar in West Darfur and Ahmed al-Omda in Blue Nile State.
 Abdelrahman, Abakar, and al-Omda were all former rebels from these areas appointed to gubernatorial positions as a result of the JPA.
-He replaced Mohammed Hassan Arabi.
+He replaced Mohamed Hassan Arabi.
 At the time, Abdelrahman was serving as the head of the SLM-TC, and he was succeeded by El Hadi Idris.
 In November 2022, Abdelrahman met with Volker Türk in El Fasher to discuss the growing number of internally displaced civilians.

-At the outbreak of the Sudanese civil war on April 15, 2023 and the subsequent attacks by the Rapid Support Forces on the city of El Fasher, Abdelrahman announced the creation of burial committees.
+At the outbreak of the Sudanese civil war on April 15, 2023, and the subsequent attacks by the Rapid Support Forces on the city of El Fasher, Abdelrahman announced the creation of burial committees.
 He coordinated efforts from the Committee and Mediators and Elders, a group of local negotiators that established ceasefires between the RSF and SAF.
 Abdelrahman advocated for peace between both sides in May 2023.

 In July 2023, Abdelrahman met with Darfur governor Minni Minnawi in N'Djamena alongside Mahamat Déby.
 This meeting happened around the time of the formation of the Darfur Joint Protection Force, which Minnawi spearheaded alongside several other militias to serve as a neutral third party to cease fighting in El Fasher.

 Minnawi and parts of the JDF then sided with the Sudanese government led by Abdel Fattah al-Burhan in November 2023.
 On December 6, 2023, Abdelrahman met with RSF leaders in El Fasher, including the RSF's North Darfur commander Mubarak Mohammed Abu-Zaid and RSF political representative in El Fasher Fathi Mohammed Ahmed.
 He also said that RSF leader Hemedti, deserved the Nobel Peace Prize.

 On January 1, 2024, Abdelrahman was dismissed from his post as governor by Burhan for no stated reason.
 Abdelrahman claimed his dismissal was because of his "refusal to support the war and wear military uniform, as the rest of the state governors did."
 Abdelrahman also backed the position of SLM-TC president El Hadi Idris regarding Idris' decision to remain neutral in the war, sparking an internal conflict between neutral and pro-SAF groups within the SLM-TC.
 Abdelrahman was succeeded by Al-Hafiz Bakhit Mohammed as the government-appointed governor of North Darfur.

 In February 2025, Abdelrahman became the president of the SLM-TC.
 He joined the Tasis parallel government spearheaded by the RSF and other groups.
 The SLM-TC also began cooperating militarily with the RSF in February 2025, with Abdelrahman saying that the group established a base in Korma northwest of El Fasher.